It’s no question that Starbucks is one of the most well-known coffee brands in the world.

 Find out about America’s favorite coffee brand with these top 30 facts about Starbucks!

 Starbucks was founded by two teachers and a writer – all without any of them even having a business degree.
-The first Starbucks was opened in Pike Place Market, Seattle, in 1971.
+The first Starbucks was opened in Pike Place Market, Seattle, on March 30, 1971.

 Every scene in the movie “Fight Club” shows a cup of Starbucks.